MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network/reference.md

 If you want to throttle the network connection while working in other DevTools panels, use the **Network Conditions** drawer tool:

 1. Open the **Network Conditions** drawer.

 1. Select your connection speed from the **Throttling** menu.

 <!--todo: add network condition section when available -->

 ### Manually clear browser cookies

-To manually clear browser cookies at any time, hover anywhere in the Requests table, open the contextual menu (right-click), and select **Clear Browser Cookies**.
+To manually clear browser cookies at any time, right-click anywhere in the Requests table, and then select **Clear Browser Cookies**.

 :::image type="content" source="../media/network-network-clear-browser-cookies.msft.png" alt-text="Selecting 'Clear Browser Cookies'." lightbox="../media/network-network-clear-browser-cookies.msft.png":::